 The US Department of Homeland Security (DHS) and the Customs and Border Protection (CBP) have designed the program to make revalidation and extension of nonimmigrant visas easier.

 The US adjacent islands and territories are as follows:

 |Saint Eustatius||Saint Kitts-Nevis||Saint Lucia|

 |Tobago||Turks and Caicos Islands||Other British, French, and Dutch territories or possessions bordering the Caribbean Sea|

-What are the requirements for the Automatic Visa Revalidation?
+What are the Eligibility Criteria for the Automatic Visa Revalidation?

 The requirements to be eligible for automatic visa revalidation are as follows:

 - You must have a US nonimmigrant visa which has expired.